infor-design/enterprise/docs/PUBLISH.md

 ## Documentation

 - Check ChangeLog.md is updated (we will soon use github change log)
-- Create new version in Jira and mark current as released <https://jira.infor.com/plugins/servlet/project-config/SOHO/versions>
 - Generate Release Notes <http://bit.ly/2w6X8Xw>

 ## Steps using release-it